macedo6000/Amazon_Vine_Analysis/README.md

 ![](./Resources/fivestar_review_percentage.png)

 ## Summary
-In your summary, state if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
-Then, provide one additional analysis that you could do with the dataset to support your statement.
+According to this analysis, 5 star Vine reviews are slightly over 50% of the total 5 star reviews, compared to 5 star paid Vine reviews at a percentage of 38% of total 5 star reviews.
+Ultimately, a favorable bias toward paid Vine program member reviews is not indicated.

-According to this analysis, 5 star Vine reviews are slightly over 50% of the total , compared to 38%  of 5 star paid Vine reviews.
+There is an unbalance total in total Vine reviews (170) to non-Vine reviews (37,830) and total five star Vine reviews (65) to total five star non-Vine reviews (20,612).
+Comparing these figures could lead to a misrepresentation in the data analysis.